Eat Extra for Excellence

 Everyone is different, so get to know what works best for you.
 You may want to experiment with meal timing and how much to eat on practice days so that you're better prepared for game day.

 Want to get an eating plan personalized for you?
-The U.S. government has developed a website, ChooseMyPlate.gov, that tells a person how much to eat from different food groups based on age, gender, and activity level.
+Check the U.S. government's website ChooseMyPlate.gov, which tells a person how much to eat from different food groups based on age, gender, and activity level.